 Every morning you get up, get your coffee, and head to your car.
 In your car, you are the king or queen of your ride.
 You choose your favorite music or maybe stop by your favorite coffee shop.
 Whatever you want to do, you can do it because it is your car.
 What we don’t think about is the amount of risk we take every time we put the key into the ignition.

 Driving is a privilege and not a right.
 You have to earn your license by taking a written test and passing a driving test.
 However, those are tests are generally only taken once and never again.
 Sometimes people forget the basics of driving because they get so comfortable on the road and that’s when things can get dangerous.
-Our Car Accident Attorneys at the Law Offices of Howard Craig Kornberg in Los Angeles want to keep you up to date with the most dangerous times to drive.
+Our car crash lawyer at the Law Offices of Howard Craig Kornberg in Los Angeles wants to keep you up to date with the most dangerous times to drive.
 Being aware of dangerous driving time can help you focus while you drive.
 Avoiding a car accident should be a top priority even if it isn’t for other drivers.

 Here are the top 5 dangerous times for you to drive:

 - Holidays: You always hear about tragic accidents during holidays that promote big family gatherings.
 It is like a phenomenon or a mixture of weather and congestion of people on the road.
 The Fourth of July and Thanksgiving are two of the worst holidays of the year for driving.
 The time between Christmas and New Year holds the record for the drunkest driving to happen.
 It is hard to avoid driving during this time.
 Just be extra aware of your surroundings.

 - Rush Hour: The more cars on the road the more your chances increase for having an accident.
 The National Highway Traffic Safety Administration reports that the hours between 3 pm and 6 pm are prone to more accidents than at any other time.